vagrant-libvirt/vagrant-libvirt/README.md

 ## CDROMs

-You can attach up to four (4) CDROMs to a VM via `libvirt.storage :file, device: cdrom`.
+You can attach up to four (4) CDROMs to a VM via `libvirt.storage :file, :device => :cdrom`.
 Available options are:

 * `path` - The path to the iso to be used for the CDROM drive.
 * `dev` - The device to use (`hda`, `hdb`, `hdc`, or `hdd`).
 This will be automatically determined if unspecified.